 Frequently Asked Questions

-Answers From Our Richmond Criminal Defense Attorney
+Answers From Our Cleveland Criminal Defense Attorney

-At Del Rio Law, PLLC, our Richmond criminal defense attorney knows that when you are facing a criminal matter, it is important that you go into any decisions with your eyes open.
+At Del Rio Law, PLLC, our Cleveland criminal defense attorney knows that when you are facing a criminal matter, it is important that you go into any decisions with your eyes open.
 These means that you must arm yourself with the knowledge to defend your rights, in even the most complicated matters.

 What should I do after I’ve been arrested?